iqonic-layouts

 A Life in Story, in Relation, in Responsibility.

 My journey as a photographer and storyteller took a profound turn when I met my mentor, Dig.
-He changed everything when he taught me who I was, my connection to country, my connection to my ancestors, to the inherited knowledge from generations I held within me and my relations.
-He taught me how to listen, how to see, how to be in relation with the land, to the people, and to the stories that exist in the spaces between.
-Sitting by the fire under skycamp, Dig drew symbols in the sand – a map of connection, a blueprint for what would become my way forward, my purpose for being.
+He changed everything when he taught me who I was, my connection to Country, my connection to my ancestors, to the inherited knowledge from generations I held within me and my relations.
+He taught me how to listen, how to see, how to be in relation with the land, to the people, all the sentient beings of a landscape and the stories they hold.
+Sitting by the fire under skycamp, Dig drew symbols in the sand – a map of connection, a blueprint for what would become my way forward, my purpose for being, taking me from the work I had been doing, to what I would be doing for the rest of my life.
 Dig spoke of relation, of reciprocity, and of the deep responsibility we all share to amplify the voices of those who need to be heard.
-To carry the fire forward.
-That’s all that matters.

 I do not like to say that I’m founder, or a CEO, a photographer, mingari, storyteller or any other hollow label from a marketplace that gets thrown around; I view myself as just tending to fire Dig left me, a custodian of a small part of the pattern of creation, a human, with a few stories and a couple of good yarns to share before I join my ancestors in skycamp.
 The VA Network is one of the ways of inviting the world to sit by the fire, to listen, to see, and to remember that we are all part of one shared story.
 One people.
 One fire.
 Wangra.